gurion/Scalez/README.md

 1.  (a) Go to the .flaskenv and change the DATABASE_URL variable to your database

     (b) Go to the /backend/flask_server and open init(), make sure all the POSTGRES fields match (look at lines 14-18 in init)
-2. go to the backend folder (The rest should be done in /backend)
+2. cd to the backend folder (The rest should be done in /backend)
 3. $ flask db init
 4. $ flask db migrate
 5. $ flask db upgrade